Austria Visa and Passport Requirements

 Entry with pets

 When bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate (the vaccination must have taken place at least 21 days prior to travel).
 Animals from outside the EU must also have an ISO 11784/11785 compliant 15-digit microchip.
-Depending on if your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated first or microchipped first.
+Depending on whether your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated first or microchipped first.
 For pets from high-rabies countries, a rabies titer test also has to be administered 30 days after the vaccination.
-Please check how the European Union classifies the country you are travelling from to follow the right procedure.
 A veterinary certificate issued by an authorised veterinarian is also required when entering Austria with a pet from outside of the EU.